teomesrkhani/full-stack-painting-recommender-platform/README.md

 # Full Stack Art Recommender Platform
-MERN stack + PyTorch-based recommender system for paintings using the Artsy API.
+MERN stack + PyTorch-based recommender system for paintings using the WikiArt API.

 ## Running Locally:
 To run the program locally, follow the steps below: